 - Best For – Best Dining Options

 Another POD concept hotel, and another Hotel with a Times Square moniker that is not really accurate.
 Situated on the famous Hells Kitchen 9th Av this is the gateway to a world of dining options unsurpassed anywhere in the world.
-While not on times square, the POD is only a couple of blocks away from the tourist heart of the City, and you can even see the bright lights down the street, but the attraction of the POD is it’s proximity to Hells Kitchen!
+While not on times square, the POD is only a couple of blocks away from the tourist heart of the City, and you can even see the bright lights down the street, but the attraction of the POD is its proximity to Hells Kitchen!

 Like All POD Hotels, the rooms are small and have limited bathroom privacy, but they are clean, excellently maintaining, and a great place to rest your head.
-There is also an on-site Tiki bar which is very out of place in New York, but we just love all things Hawaiian so it a thumbs up from us!
+There is also an on-site Tiki bar which is very out of place in New York, but we just love all things Hawaiian so it is a thumbs up from us!

 How to Book at the BEST price!

 Booking the cheapest hotel is all a matter of timing.
 The best rates come and go based on current and forecasted occupancy.
-When the hotels are selling rooms slower than they like the drop the prices.
+When the hotels are selling rooms slower than they like they drop the prices.
 When they are flying off the shelves then hike them!
 As such it is quite impossible to predict if the price you see today will rise or fall!

 Fortunately, you don’t have to!
 We book most of our Hotel rooms through Booking.com.
 The main reason for this being the free cancellation guarantee!
 Simply put, book today and if the price drops, or you find it cheaper elsewhere, you can simply cancel, free of charge, and rebook at the cheaper price!